gmc-code/PC-microbit-micropython/docs/breadboards/Organising_with_selection_and_definitions.rst

 Definitions
 ----------------------------------------

-| Use definitions for one purpose.
 | Definitions help break up lengthy code into smaller well defined blocks.

 | Definitions use the same naming conventions as for variables.
-(See variables in the python section)
+| Variable names should be in lowercase, with words separated by underscores (this is known as snake_case)
+| Variable names can only contain alphanumeric characters and underscores.
+| Variable cannot start with a number.

 | Definitions start with the ``def`` keyword.
 | All the code for a definition is indented.

 | Below is an example of a definition that scrolls some text and displays an image.
 | The definition is run by calling it via ``doA()``.